 Step 2: Register Your Business and Obtain Export Licenses

-To start exporting cosmetics, you need to register your business and obtain necessary licenses.
+To start cosmetic export, you need to register your business and obtain necessary licenses.

 - Register with Directorate General of Foreign Trade (DGFT), as it is mandatory for all exporters.